 When it comes to kitchen cabinet hardware ideas, it’s easy to become overwhelmed by the seemingly endless options available.
 Do you want knobs or pulls, all pulls, a combination of both, or something else entirely?
 What about finishes and materials?
 What size and how many?
 Just like jewelry can make or break an outfit, the look of your cabinetry can enhance your whole kitchen and give your home a more custom look.

 The function always comes first.
-By asking yourself three critical questions, you can narrow the pool of options quickly: What kind of cabinets are these going on, how much use they get, and who is using these cabinets the most?
+By asking yourself three critical questions, you can quickly narrow the pool of options: What kind of cabinets are these going on, how much use they get, and who is using these cabinets the most?

-Kitchen and bath cabinets get heavy usage, such delicate materials as leather or woven tab pulls or semi-precious stones aren’t hold up over time and are not ideal kitchen cabinet hardware ideas.
+Kitchen and bath cabinets get heavy usage.
+Such delicate materials as leather, woven tab pulls, or semi-precious stones don’t hold up over time and are not ideal kitchen cabinet hardware ideas.
 Those built-in cabinets flanking the fireplace, on the other hand, are probably opened and closed less frequently, so a more decorative selection would be appropriate there.

 If you or a family member have large hands, some pulls will be much more challenging to grasp than others (like cup pulls or short pulls).
 People with arthritis in their hands should avoid knobs as they are almost impossible to grasp.
 Instead, opt for pulls that open by hooking something through them if necessary.

 In some cases, it may be preferable to order all of your cabinetry with hidden, built-in touch latches, so you can bump the doors with your knee or elbow, allowing them to pop open effortlessly.
-Contemporary designs work best with this application, but it’s not a requirement.
+Contemporary designs work best with this application, but it’s not required.
 If you’re interested in this solution, make sure to discuss it with your kitchen designer during the design phase, as it’s best to order the cabinets like this from the manufacturer instead of trying to retrofit them later.

 Material and Finish